Chapter 11.68

 Department Officer

 4. Within three (3) business days from the date of a graffiti abatement notice, the owner or any other person interested in the property affected by the notice may appeal the determination by filing a written notice of appeal with the City Manager.
 The City Manager will promptly schedule the hearing and provide written notice to the appellant of the date, time and place of the hearing at the address provided in the appeal.
-The hearing process will follow the procedure set forth in Section 23.30.090 of this code.
+The hearing process will follow the procedure set forth in Section 23.30.090.

 C. Removal by City.